Privacy Policy

 Definitions

-1. “Personal Information” refers to all information owned, received, created, maintained, and transmitted by Exponent Health that may be deemed by a regulatory organization to be Personally Identifiable Information (PII) or Protected Health Information (PHI), defined as
+1. “Personal Information” refers to all information owned, received, created, maintained, and transmitted by Expion Health that may be deemed by a regulatory organization to be Personally Identifiable Information (PII) or Protected Health Information (PHI), defined as

 follows: